 An Abrupt End to the Violence

 Once the soldiers had secured the harbour the rioting and civil disturbances continued, with the Cornish fishermen strengthened by fishermen from St Ives arriving to lend their support.
 However, the resolution of the situation was near.
-The Royal Navy destroyer HMS Ferret arrived at the scene and entered the harbour and it was made apparent that the Royal Navy vessel would begin to destroy Cornish fishing boats if the rioting continued.
+The Royal Navy destroyer HMS Ferret arrived at the scene and entered the harbour and it was made clear that the Royal Navy vessel would begin to destroy Cornish fishing boats if the rioting continued.
 The threat of losing their livelihoods, combined with the high level of police and military presence led, to the rioters to begin to disperse and the situation was quickly over.
 The military stayed in the area for some weeks after the final riot, but the violence and protesting never reoccurred.

 While the Newlyn fishermen and their supporters no longer rioted they were far from defeated and began a non-violent campaign to ban fishing from Saturday night to Sunday night.
 The Yorkies vigorously resisted this, but eventually, a compromise was put forward.
 Fishing would be allowed on a Sunday but banned on a Saturday night.
 This was put to a vote by local magistrates and the Board of Trade where it was narrowly passed.
 While both the Yorkies and the Cornish fishermen were unhappy with the resolution it was observed by both parties and effectively resolved the situation.